beakerbrowser/beakerbrowser.com/_docs/faq.md

   <div class="body">
     <p>
       Every site has an ECC keypair which is used to sign the file-listing.
-      The URL is the keypair's public key, in hex-encoding.
+      The URL is the keypair's hex-encoded public key.
       This is how the Hyperdrive protocol verifies files from the network.
     </p>
   </div>